Storyflow Logo

 Obsidian logo

-Best for: Non-fiction writers with extensive research.
-Not for: novelists who want a focused writing tool.
+Jobs it does best: Organize, Draft.
+Best for: non-fiction writers with extensive interlinked research.
+Not for: novelists who want a focused writing tool out of the box.

 Pricing: Free for personal use.
 Commercial use from $50/user/year.
 Sync from $4/month.

-Pros: Markdown ownership, plugin ecosystem, integrated research and writing, free for personal use.
+Pros: Markdown ownership, deep plugin ecosystem, integrated research and writing through backlinks, free for personal use.

-Cons: Setup requires plugin curation, long-form export is plugin-based.
+Cons: Setup requires plugin curation, plugin-dependent long-form export, no built-in publishing pipeline.

 9. Dabble (Best Browser Novel Writing)